-St Marys Bay
+St Mary's Bay

 St Mary’s Bay is a secluded cove not far from the town of Brixham.
 The beach is mostly sandy with some shingle and rocks.
 Located just south of Berry Head the beach just about lies on the popular 22-mile stretch of coastline known as the English Riviera.
 This name dates back to Victorian times because of the temperate climate, sub-tropical plants and scenic waterfronts.

 The beach is a popular spot for swimming and snorkelling, although there is no lifeguard service.
-It is also a good place to search for fossils.

 St Mary’s is best reached from the pay and display car park at Sharkham Point, at the end of St Mary’s Road along a path and some steep steps.
 This can make disabled access quite difficult.